aws-solutions-library-samples/guidance-for-sap-generative-ai-assistant-on-aws/README.md

 <TO BE REVISITED>

-For data stored in Amazon S3, use AWS Glue crawler to create database.
-Follow the instruction as per the [blog](https://aws.amazon.com/blogs/big-data/introducing-aws-glue-crawlers-using-aws-lake-formation-permission-management/).
+For data stored in Amazon S3, use AWS Glue crawler to create database; you can use [Amazon documentation Tutorial](https://docs.aws.amazon.com/glue/latest/dg/tutorial-add-crawler.html).
-You can schedule recreation of database catalogue to update database catalogue
+You can also schedule recreation of database catalog to keep it upto date.

-Please make sure you are able to query the data using Amazon Athena Please take note of: DATABASENAME and SCHEMANAME.
+Tip: make sure you are able to query the data using Amazon Athena and note the DATABASENAME and SCHEMANAME.

 3. **Create AWS Lambda Layer**